 The folate in mangos helps with the creation of healthy red blood cells.
 Vitamin B6 helps keep your Pom’s fur, eyes and skin as healthy as possible.

-The ideal way to feed mango to your Pomeranian is by cutting it up into cubes.
+Diet: The ideal way to feed mango to your Pomeranian is by cutting it up into cubes.
 If it’s mixed in with his kibble he’ll enjoy it more and that can entice him to finish his food.

-The above list doesn’t contain ALL the safe fruits, just the best ones.
-However, whatever you feed your pet should be in moderation.
+The above list doesn’t contain ALL the safe fruit dogs can eat, just the best fruits safe for dogs.
+However, whatever you feed your Pomeranian should be in moderation.
 Too much of any food can cause health problems.
-This is a list of the safe fruits for your Pomeranian to enjoy.

-• Watermelon is 92% water and is perfect for those hot days when you want to ensure your beloved pet stays hydrated.
+- Watermelon is 92% water and is perfect for those hot days when you want to ensure your beloved pet stays hydrated.
 Because it has flavour, it’s more enticing than water on its own. • Apples are good and bad.
 You can’t feed your Pomeranian the core or seeds but some bite-size slices will keep him healthy.

-• Bananas are ok in moderation.
+- Bananas are ok in moderation.
 Too much may cause constipation but a few slices are fine unless your dog has kidney disease or Adison’s disease and then bananas are a big no-no.

-• Oranges but only the occasional slice due to their high sugar content.
+- Oranges but only the occasional slice due to their high sugar content.

-• Cranberries can control and/or prevent urinary tract infections.
+- Cranberries can control and/or prevent urinary tract infections.

 Fruits that a dog may eat but be aware of the risks.

+- Apricot.
 The pit is toxic and it’s very hard to remove the flesh from it due to its shape and size so only use apricots if you’re prepared to do the hard preparation work.

-is toxic to cattle because it contains a toxin called persin.
+- Avocado is toxic to cattle because it contains a toxin called persin.
 It’s not a problem for cats and dogs.
 However, the fact that it IS dangerous to bigger animals means it’s frequently listed as a dangerous food for all animals.
 If your Pomeranian eats a small amount, he should be fine but why take the chance?

-ARE a fruit, despite much controversy.
+- Tomatoes ARE a fruit, despite much controversy.
 The green leaves are very toxic so if you happen to grow tomato plants, keep your dog away from them.
 But adding tomato to his food gives him another delicious flavour to enjoy.

+- Olives.
 The pits are high in sodium which is unhealthy for Pomeranians and so they’re best avoided.
 If your Pom does happen to eat a pitted olive, get him to the vet because the pit may have difficulty going through his system.

 Dogs must NEVER eat these highly toxic fruits:

-can cause bloating and an upset stomach due to medium chain triglycerides.
+- Coconut can cause bloating and an upset stomach due to medium chain triglycerides.

-.
+- Cherries.
 The seeds contain cyanide and because it’s extremely impossible to separate them from the rest of the fruit, never feed these to your Pomeranian.

-are among the most toxic foods for dogs anywhere in the world, being not only poisonous but can actually kill dogs who eat them.
+- Grapes are among the most toxic foods for dogs anywhere in the world, being not only poisonous but can actually kill dogs who eat them.

+- Currants and raisins.
 Some currants are technically called grapes and there are numerous types of currants that it’s definitely a food to avoid.

-contains psoralens and oils that can cause diarrhoea, vomiting, depression, light sensitivity and changes in behaviour.
+- Grapefruit contains psoralens and oils that can cause diarrhoea, vomiting, depression, light sensitivity and changes in behaviour.